 The red car screeches to a halt and the three witches emerge from the car, calling out to him.
 He rubs his eyes as the women appear in the moonlight to be beautiful, voluptuous mavens once more.

 The man doesn't respond and eventually the women climb back into the car and speed away.
 The man stays tucked between the boulders until morning and limps to a gas station.
 When he spots the red car parked in the gas station and a hitchhiker getting into the car with the beautiful women, he begins yelling about the witches.
 The hitchhiker laughs, climbs into the car with the witches and the red car speeds away.
 The man knows it will be the last time anyone ever sees the hitchhiker.

 The Mexican Bandit, Joaquin Murieta

 This story was not only supported by the retelling of local folklore throughout California regarding the terror this alleged bandit caused, but it was also supported by a decapitated and preserved head that supposedly belonged to Murieta.
-This preserved head was displayed throughout the California sideshows of the late 1800s.
-The head itself was never positively identified.
-Unfortunately, the only evidence that historians have ever found that supports this tale is the fact that the California State legislature passed a "Five Joaquins" act in 1853, cautioning rangers that there were many citizens who had the same name.
-Eventually, the California governor did pay Captain Love a bounty of$1,000.00 and an additional $5,000.00 from the legislature.
-However, historians believe the high amount of the award signifies that more than one man was captured by Captain Love, and that the legend of a single violent bandit man named Joaquin Murieta is nothing more than urban legend.
+The preserved head was displayed throughout the California sideshows of the late 1800s, although the head was never positively identified.